dave31415/gini/README.md

 Example

+A country has a Geni of 0.4 starting out

+population is 1 million people

+Some action is going to affect 10% of people who are poor

+They are around the 10-th percentile before

+The action is going to increase their income by 50%

+Do this

-Start python
+python

 import geni

-# A country has a Geni of 0.4 starting out
-# population is 1 million people
-# Some action is going to affect 10% of people who are poor
-# They are around the 10-th percentile before
-# The action is going to increase their income by 50%

 gini_before = 0.4